 To the credit of the Marines, the ornate Palace of Perfect Peace suffered only minimal damage.
-A Marine or a Communist soldier did stitch a string of bullet holes in the roof of the throne room, but the Palace remained largely untouched by the fighting, which raged a few feet outside the building’s delicate sliding doors.
-Nevertheless, G.I.’s in full battle dress and wielding M-16s displayed their cultural insensitivity and ignorance by posing for pictures sitting in the emperor’s throne chair.
+A Marine or a Communist soldier did stitch a string of bullet holes in the roof of the throne room, but the Palace remained largely untouched by the fighting, which raged a few feet outside the building’s delicate, wooden walls.
+Nevertheless, GIs in full battle dress and wielding M-16s displayed their cultural insensitivity and ignorance by posing for pictures sitting in the emperor’s throne chair.

 The fighting at Hue killed, wounded or made refugees of nearly the entire pre-Tet population of the city.
 An estimated 116,000 of Hue’s residents became refugees.
 Another 10,000 non-combatants lost their lives – killed by U.S. bombs and napalm, executed by Communist death squads, or caught in the crossfire of the two opposing sides.
 So many civilians and Communist troops lay dead in the rubble of the city at the end of the battle that the smell of decomposing bodies hung over Hue for weeks.

 The Marines threw the Communists out of the Imperial City and attained a high body count, but those achievements came at a cost.
-In destroying Hue, the Americans publicized to every Vietnamese that they cared little for the Vietnamese people or for Vietnam’s history and culture.
+In destroying large sections of Hue, the Americans publicized to every Vietnamese that they cared little for the Vietnamese people or for Vietnam’s history and culture.
 To the South Vietnamese, especially the educated urban elite, it became apparent during Tet ’68 that the Americans would rather destroy Vietnam than allow the country to be unified.
-For them, it was clear that upholding America’s containment policy was exacting too great of a cost.
+And consequently, for many of them, it was clear that upholding America’s containment policy was exacting too great of a cost.
 The Battle of Hue deepened the distrust so many urban South Vietnamese already felt toward the Americans; and it persuaded a growing number of them that a Communist victory would be preferable to the continued destruction being inflicted on their small country by their superpower ally.

 Peter T. White, “Behind the Headlines in Viet Nam,” National Geographic Magazine, Volume 131, No. 2, February 1967, 164-165.